 Lastly, COVID-19 vaccine attorneys are unable to pursue a claim against the FDA for authorizing the vaccine for emergency use, or against employers that mandate inoculation as a condition of employment.

 I still have questions.
-Can I reach out to COVID-19 vaccine injury lawyer ?
+Can I reach out to a COVID-19 vaccine injury lawyer?

-Contact national vaccine lawyer Leah Durant with your questions, concerns or information regarding a bad reaction to any vaccine.
+Contact The Law Offices of Leah V. Durant & Associates with your questions, concerns or information regarding a bad reaction to any vaccine.
 We have been representing clients in vaccine claims for more than eight years.